Cayes-Jacmel

 Cayes-Jacmel (/fr/; Kay Jakmèl) is a commune in the Jacmel Arrondissement, in the Sud-Est department of Haiti.

 It has 40,348 inhabitants.
-Cayes-Jacmel is down the road from Cyvadier and home to a lovely public beach and has a remarkable farmers market (Wednesdays and Saturdays).
-The town is also home to amazing artists and artisans, including work in meticulously created miniature ships.
+Cayes-Jacmel is down the road from Cyvadier and home to a public beach and has a farmers market (Wednesdays and Saturdays).
+The town is also home to artists and artisans, including work in miniature ships.
 The region's hydroelectric plant (running on a stream only a few inches deep) is nearby.

 Demographic

-The commune is inhabited by personas (2009 estimate).
+The commune is inhabited by people.
+(2009 estimate).

 History

 The town of Cayes-Jacmel was founded in 1714.

 Administration

 The commune is made up of 4 sections: